Fouls and misconduct (association football): Direct free kick offences

 Direct free kicks offences are the more common type of foul.
 If a direct free kick is awarded in the penalty area of the offending player's team, a penalty kick is awarded.

 The majority of fouls concern contact between opponents.
 Although contact between players is a part of the game, the Laws prohibit most forceful contact, meaning that, unlike other football codes, a tackle in association football is required to be predominantly directed against the ball rather than the player in possession of it.
-Specifically the rules prohibit charging, jumping at, kicking (or attempting to kick), pushing, striking (or attempting to strike), tripping (or attempting to trip), and rugby-style tackling an opponent in a manner considered to be careless, reckless or "using excessive force".
+Specifically the laws prohibit charging, jumping at, kicking (or attempting to kick), pushing, striking (or attempting to strike), tripping (or attempting to trip), tackling or challenging an opponent in a manner considered to be careless, reckless or "using excessive force".
 Being careless makes it an offence, being reckless makes it a cautionable offence and using excessive force makes it a sending-off offence.
 Such classification of contact is a matter of judgement for the referee.

 The handball offence is also penalised with a direct free kick.
-Players in association football are prohibited from touching the ball below the shoulder while the ball is in play, with the exception of the goalkeeper in their penalty area.
+Players in association football are prohibited from touching the ball below the armpit while the ball is in play, with the exception of the goalkeeper in their penalty area.
 When determining a handball offence, not every touch of the player's hand/arm to the ball is an offence.
 The area of the arm in line with the bottom of the armpit and above is allowed to touch the ball.
 Unavoidable accidental contact is not penalised - such as if the ball is struck against a player's arm at short range and the player could not have reasonably avoided the contact.
-However if the player has positioned their arm so as to make their body "unnaturally bigger" and contact occurs, this is considered handball.
+However, if the player has positioned their arm so as to make their body "unnaturally bigger" and contact occurs, this is considered handball.
 Additionally, if a player scores in the opponent's goal with their hand or arm, even if accidental and unavoidable, this is considered handball and the goal does not stand.
 The goalkeeper also has the same rules regarding handballs outside of the penalty area.
 If the goalkeeper handles the ball inside the penalty area when not allowed to do so, an indirect free kick is awarded.

 Direct free kicks are also awarded for holding an opponent, impeding them with contact, biting or spitting at other persons, throwing an object (other than the ball) at an opponent or match official, or making contact with the ball with a held object.